 Proposals will have a better chance of being funded if they address an NWMB or regional priority (please refer to the current NWMB Wildlife Management and Research Priorities and Regional Wildlife Management and Research Priorities available from the NWMB and in future online at www.nwmb.com).
-Applicants must clearly indicate how the project will address one of the priorities in the appropriate section of the IQF application.
+Applicants must clearly indicate how the project will address one of the priorities in the appropriate section of the NWSF application.

 The NWMB accepts a broad and simple definition of research as simply "finding things out".
-This can be done by gathering of Inuit Qaujimajatuqangit (IQ)/Traditional Ecological Knowledge (TEK).
+This can be done by western scientific methods, the gathering of Inuit Qaujimajatuqangit (IQ)/Traditional Ecological Knowledge (TEK), or a combination of the two.
 The NWMB encourages the use of available IQ/TEK in research to the extent possible and demonstration that this information has been considered in the study's goals, objectives, and design.